-Hogmanay celebrations in Scotland are always special, but they’re even more memorable in the grand setting of a historic castle.
+Hogmanay celebrations are always special, but they’re even more memorable in the grand setting of a Scottish castle.

 For 3 days you get to live like a lord or lady, in beautiful atmospheric surroundings.
 You enjoy fine dining, and see in the new year with live music, dancing and the haunting sound of the pipes as the strike of twelve approaches.
 Then you can party to the wee small hours and enjoy a late sleep-in, with a full Scottish brunch to help with the hangover.